jeremyondrey/jeremyondrey.github.io/projects/color_consensus.md

 ![](/images/color_consensus/metamask.png)

 With this extension, we are able to interact with the Ethereum blockchain.
 Reading from it is free, but writing to it costs a small amount of gas.
-Because we are on a test network, the currency we are using can be obtained [for free](https://faucet.rinkeby.io/)
+Because Rinkeby is a test network, the currency we are using can be obtained [for free](https://faucet.rinkeby.io/)

 # Usage